Bayes-optimal limits in structured PCA, and how to reach them: Introduction, problem setting and main results

 \subsection{Main results}

-Our main contributions can be divided in two categories: those on the fundamental, information-theoretic, limitations of inference in structured PCA and, complementary to that, novel algorithmic ideas allowing to match these Bayes-optimal limits efficiently.
-Both require conceptual insights and technical advances that we emphasize.
+Complementary to that, we will introduce novel algorithmic ideas allowing to match these Bayes-optimal limits efficiently.
+Both type of results require conceptual insights and technical advances that we emphasize.
 We gather here these results and state them informally; we refer to the main sections for precise statements.